mongodb/docs/source/includes/warning-mixing-types.rst

 .. warning::

-   Storing values of the different types in the same field in a collection is *strongly* discouraged.
+   Data models that associate a field name with different data types within a collection are *strongly* discouraged.

+   Using such an unstructured model makes it more difficult to reason about the database, and may lead to programmer error due to the additional logic involved in working with it.